 People often look to the stock market to invest or trade their capital to potentially become “financially free.”
 This day trading for dummies guide walks you through how to research brokers.
-If you’re looking to trade stocks, one of the first things you would need to do is open up a trading account.
-Before you even start investing in your education, you need to bite the bullet and figure out which brokerage account to look for, the costs of trading, different types of accounts and what you’ll need to, as well as questions you should ask yourself when you’re deciding to open up a brokerage account, this is how you’ll be able to learn how to start trading.
+If you’re looking to trade stocks, one of the first things you need to do is open up a trading account.
+Before you even start investing in your education, you need to bite the bullet and figure out which brokerage account to look for, the costs of trading, different types of accounts and what you’ll need, as well as questions you should ask yourself when you’re deciding to open up a brokerage account.
+This is how you’ll be able to learn how to start day trading.

 Day Trading for Dummies: The Right Broker

 Before you get started on deciding which brokerage firm you would use to trade stocks with, you should know the pros and cons of some widely-used brokerages for retail traders.
 Now, you would need to figure out which brokerage would work best for you to get off the blocks and figure out how to start trading.
 For example, if you plan to trade a lot during the week, you may want to opt for one with lower commissions and any other fees.
 On the other hand, if you do not plan to trade as much and only want to trade with a small account, you might want to opt for those with lower account minimums.
 The list goes on.

 Now, there are a few questions you should ask brokerage firms when you’re conducting your due diligence, including:

 - What are all the services offered if I open an account with the brokerage firm?

 - What are all the fees related to the accounts?

 - How much are the commissions, and are there any other transaction or service fees?

 This is a starting point, and if you have any other questions, you should never hesitate to call and ask the brokerage questions.